zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 Zonemaster is a program that was designed to help people check, measure and hopefully also understand the workings of the DNS (Domain Name System).
 It consists of three basic modules:
-  - Engine (a test framework that supports all functionality to perform DNS tests)
+  1. Engine (a test framework that supports all functionality to perform DNS tests),
-  - The CLI interface and
+  2. The CLI interface and,
-  - A server that allows you to run zonemaster tests and save results using a JSON-RPC API
+  3. A server that allows you to run zonemaster tests and save results using a JSON-RPC API,
-  - The web interface
+  4. The web interface.

 When a domain (such as "zonemaster.net") is submitted to Zonemaster interfaces (CLI or